Roy Campbell (poet): War correspondent and support for the Nationalists

 Which kind of shirt the murdering Party wears?

 In September 1938, the Campbell family went to Italy, where they stayed until the end of the Spanish Civil War.
 After the publication of Flowering Rifle in February 1939, they became popular in the higher echelons of Roman society.
 They returned to Spain in April 1939.
-On 19 May, Roy and Mary Campbell traveled to Madrid for the Victory Parade of Franco's forces.
+On 19 May, Roy and Mary Campbell travelled to Madrid for the Victory Parade of Franco's forces.

 During the Second World War

-At the outbreak of the Second World War, Campbell denounced Nazi Germany and returned to Britain.
-In a subsequent poem, Campbell expressed his elation and pride during the voyage from Spain when he saw the Royal Navy aircraft carrier HMS Ark Royal being towed into Gibraltar for repairs following combat against the German battleships Scharnhorst and Gneisenau.
-He later wrote several similar poems in favor of the Allied cause.
+At the outbreak of the Second World War, Campbell returned to Britain intending to volunteer for military service.
+In a subsequent poem, he expressed his elation and pride during the voyage from Spain when he saw the Royal Navy aircraft carrier HMS Ark Royal being towed into Gibraltar for repairs following combat against the German battleships Scharnhorst and Gneisenau.
+He later wrote several similar poems in favour of the Allied cause.

 During the Battle of Britain, Campbell served as an Air Raid Precautions warden in London.
 During the Blitz, he met and befriended Anglo-Welsh poet and fellow alcoholic Dylan Thomas, with whom he once ate a vase of daffodils in celebration of St. David's Day.
 Although Campbell was over draft age and in bad physical shape, he finally managed to be accepted into the British Army.
 He was recruited into the Intelligence Corps because of his knowledge of foreign languages and began training as a private with the Royal Welch Fusiliers on 1 April 1942.
 Having completed basic training, Campbell was transferred in July to the I.C.
 Depot near Winchester, where he was trained in motorcycles.